Music is powerful stuff.

 And make sure it’s relevant too!

-‘Shuffle them and when they come up - make it a big deal!” says Anna.
+‘Shuffle them and when they come up - make it a big deal!” says Ana.

 She also suggests finding songs or nursery rhymes (YouTube and Spotify are good starting points) that allow you to download the lyrics so you can familiarise yourself with the words of the song.
 It’s helpful to try and find songs that have a translation in your native language too.

 “Don’t just go just to an album because it says children music.
 Not all children’s music is for what we are trying to do here.
-Traditional music or folklore music has been designed for learners.”
+Not all traditional music or folklore music has been designed for learners.”

 Experiment with a song before bed